SquidDev/urn/reference/special-forms.md

 > **Note:** Top-level definitions can only be created in the top-level.
 Attempting to use any one of these inside a
 > child expression will result in an error.

+Any unused definition will be discarded, even if it has a side effect.
+Therefore, it is recommended that you do not rely on definitions ever being executed.

 ### Metadata
 Every definition special form accepts various "metadata" arguments.
 Each argument is processed as follows: